Non-Fire Calls On The Rise

 - the National Fire Incident Reporting System, and

 In response to a broader understanding of fire safety and prevention, fire codes have become stricter over the years.
 The NFPA 101 Life Safety Code, originally developed in the early twentieth century, has undergone multiple updates.
 From adding requirements for escape routes and alarms/detection systems, to fire sprinklers and protection for interior finish.

 Today, flame retardant chemicals are applied to fabrics and materials to slow or prevent the ignition or growth of a fire.
 These chemicals are often found in modern upholstery, carpets, electronics, and seat covers.

 But that’s not to say that we're safer from fires in today’s world.
 Despite the reduction in fires, homes are built with cheaper materials, and furnishings are coated with more chemicals, so homes that do catch fire burn hotter and faster than they once did.

 UL Firefighter Safety - Side by side comparison of how dangerous common house fires have become.

-According to the National Fire Protection Association, residents have a limited 2 minutes to get out of a modern home and reach safety.
+According to the NFPA, residents have a limited 2 minutes to get out of a modern home and reach safety.
 Luckily, advanced technologies in fire alarms, increased public awareness of preventative measures, routine fire inspections, and fire safety drills have become standard practices.